In this (updated February/March 2022) blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 If you are not already familiar with billing practices, Simple Practice might be somewhat confusing until you learn the idiosyncrasies of their system in relation to the billing process.

 Simple Practice far exceeds TherapyAppointment.com’s Legacy system in terms of options and basic operations.
-TherapyAppointment’s 2.0 system looks comparable to Simple Practice but TA’s website still has a lot of old information related to their Legacy system so it’s not clear where they are at with the rollout of their new system.
+TherapyAppointment’s 2.0 system looks comparable to Simple Practice, but TA’s website still has a lot of old information related to their Legacy system, so it’s not clear where they are at with the rollout of their new system.